anhem/docker-build-server/README.md

 The TeamCity agent is setup with some requirements for integration testing [urchin] (https://github.com/anhem/urchin) such as ecryptfs and mhddfs

-Data from all docker containers are persisted in `/data`
+Data from all docker containers are persisted with docker data volume in `/data` on host machine

 ## Requirements